 The estimates from this model are shown in Panel A of Table 2.
 We fit model (1) separately for white-black and white-Hispanic gaps and for metropolitan areas and school districts.
 In the metropolitan area models, the intraclass correlations of achievement gaps are between 0.92 and 0.95; in the district models, they are between 0.88 and 0.92.
 In each case, then, roughly 90% of the within-subject variation in achievement gaps is between metropolitan areas or districts.
-The correlations between average math and ELA gaps within geographic units are also quite high, ranging from 0.91 to 0.95.
-Moreover, results from Panel A in Table 2 indicate that the pooled estimates are sufficiently precise that we can very reliably distinguish among geographic units.
+Moreover, results from Panel A in Table 2 indicate that the pooled estimates are sufficiently precise so that we can very reliably distinguish among geographic units.
 The subject-specific estimated reliabilities range between 0.96-0.98; for district level estimates it is 0.88-0.89.
-These results indicate that we can pool estimated gaps within geographic units with little loss of information and with sufficient precision to distinguish estimates among geographic locales.
+These results indicate that the average math and reading gaps in a district summarize the achievement gaps across grades and years with little loss of information and with sufficient precision to distinguish estimates among geographic locales.
+Note also that the correlations between average math and ELA gaps within geographic units ( $\rho{me} = \frac{\tau{me}}{\sqrt{\tau{mm} \cdot \tau{ee}}}$ ) are quite high, ranging from 0.91 to 0.95.